skystriker1997/algorithm_datastructure/binary_search_tree.md

 };
 ```

- Since every node in a binary search tree works as a watershed, it's easy to insert an element into the tree.
+ Since every node in a binary search tree plays a role as a watershed, it's easy to traverse until the leaf node and then insert the element.

 [LeetCode 701 Insert into a Binary Search Tree](https://leetcode.com/problems/insert-into-a-binary-search-tree/)